owntheweb-archive/platform-quick-starter/README.md

 platform primarily works through Git with additional features available through the platform command.
 Use platform command to accelerate Git items and access databases (and more!).

 Move to a directory where you will clone a website from a remote environment.
+For example:

 ```
-cd ~/Documents/
-mkdir thewebsite.org
-cd thewebsite.org
+cd ~/Documents
 ```

 Get a list of projects that live at platform.sh